-Charles Stanley Direct is a great option for those investors who have a smaller portfolio and want to make a minimal number of trades per month.
+As we show in our Charles Stanley Direct review, they are a great option for those investors who have a smaller portfolio and want to make a minimal number of trades per month.
 If you’re looking to invest in their own funds, this is where you’ll to see the lowest fee structure.

 The Charles Stanley SIPP account remains good value for pension pots up to the 100k mark and a major selling point of their ISA is that it’s flexible; meaning you can make withdrawals throughout the year and then add it back in at a later date without it eating away at your allowance.

 Charles Stanley provides a range of products for UK investors, primarily focusing on ISAs and SIPPs as well as an option for a trading account.
 Here is what they have on offer.